Last updated onwith updated retailer links.

 How, then, to interpret R‑values and temperature ratings when choosing a camping mattress for a cycle tour or bikepacking trip?

-Firstly, know what R‑values mean in the context of a bike trip.
-For much of the temperate zone, appropriate seasonal ranges are roughly the same as the actual R‑value ratings.
+Firstly, you need to know what R‑values mean in the context of a bike trip.
+For much of the temperate zone, the R‑value rating of a given product roughly matches the number of seasons you could use it in.
 In other words, a mattress with an R‑value of 1 would be appropriate most 1‑season uses, ie: summer, whereas a mattress with an R‑value of 4 would see you through most 4‑season uses, ie: temperate-zone winters.

 This is your starting point.